-All process pipelines should be over ground.
+All process pipelines should be over ground and be laid completely visible.

 Other storage requirements

 All mixing, storage vessels and containers should be enclosed or fitted with adequately fitting lids.
 Containers should be sealed when not in use.

 All fixed storage and mixing tanks should be fitted with high-level alarms and level indicators and/or automatic shut-off valves in liquid supply to prevent overflow.